wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

 Considering that the sources are hold in the library root directory.
 Only the *LIB_NAME* variable needs to be updated.
-The other part of the Makefile are generic to any library.
+The other parts of the Makefile are generic to any library.

-Here, we see that the library's Makefile support the following targets:
+Here, we see that the library Makefile supports the following targets:

    * all (and default): build the library
    * doc: build the doc, if there is some
    * show: show the library build info (sources, objects, etc.)
    * lib: called by all target, build the library

-You should not need to take care about CFLAGS, as libraries CFLAGS are distributed by the LIBS_CFLAGS variable.
+You should not need to take care of CFLAGS, as libraries CFLAGS are distributed by the LIBS_CFLAGS variable.
 Although, it is possible to add any other compilation flag if needed.